Third Sunday in Lent – Monday

 Yet it pleased God to bruise Him. – Isaiah 53:10.

-No pen can describe, no tongue can utter, no reason can comprehend what cup of suffering it was which our Savior drank for us starting in that hour.
+No pen can describe, no tongue can utter, no reason can comprehend what cup of suffering it was which our Savior drank for us, starting in that hour.
 Unfathomable, inconceivable sufferings of body and soul when He was forsaken by God and endured the torments of hell on the cross!
 But it was for us and our salvation that the Savior drained that cup, in order that we might be saved from those torments of hell, all so that the heavenly Father might most graciously turn to us poor sinners and embrace and comfort us in life and death, through Christ’s perfect work in our behalf.

-PRAYER. – O Heavenly Father, who for my sake didst forsake Thy dear Son, and didst deliver Him into the utmost anguish and agony of soul, restore to me the joy of Thy salvation and uphold me with Thy free Spirit, working through Thy Word.
-Continue to hide Thy face from my sins and blot out all my iniquities, since Thy Son, my dear Lord, did bear them for me.
-From Thy Word and through Thy Holy Spirit make me to hear joy and gladness, that my heart may rejoice.
-Nevermore forsake me, but comfort me with Thy mighty love in life and death.
+PRAYER. – O Heavenly Father, who for my sake didst forsake Thy dear Son, and didst deliver Him into the utmost anguish and agony of soul, restore to me more and more the joy of Thy salvation and uphold me with Thy free Spirit, working through Thy Word.
+Continue to hide Thy face from my sins and continue to blot out all my iniquities, since Thy Son, my dear Lord, did bear them for me.
+From Thy Word and through Thy Holy Spirit, working through that Word, make me to more and more have joy and gladness, that my heart may more and more rejoice.
+Nevermore forsake me, but comfort me more and more with Thy mighty love in life and death.
 I ask this for Jesus’ sake.
 Amen.

 Tell me, ye who hear Him groaning,

 Was the stroke that Justice gave.

 None shall ever be confounded